Legit-Labs/legitify/README.md

 You can control which resources will be analyzed with command-line flags namespace and org:
 - `--namespace (-n)`: will analyze policies that relate to the specified resources
 - `--org`: will limit the analysis to the specified organizations
+- `--scm`: will analyze a specific source code management platform.
+Possible values are: `github` or `gitlab`

 ```
 LEGITIFY_TOKEN=<your_token> legitify analyze --org org1,org2 --namespace organization,member